naubiomech/OpenExo/Documentation/ReadTheDocs/source/ProportionalJointMoment.rst

 Parameters
 ----------
-Parameter index order can be found in :doc:`ControllerData <ExoCode/src/ControllerData.h>`.
+Parameter index order can be found in `ControllerData.h <https://github.com/naubiomech/OpenExo/blob/main/ExoCode/src/ControllerData.h>`_.

 - **stance_max**
   The peak torque (in Nm) during stance.
 When the normalized FSR is 1, this will be the torque applied to the ankle.